-If it did, might sites that were all text show up higher in search results than sites that included pictures and different applications?
-Or, might a search engine find a way to account for different types of sites, and the amount of time it might take them to render in a browser, based upon actual user data in addition to the amount of time it takes a site to render in a browser?
+If it did, might sites that were all text show higher search results than sites that included pictures and different applications?
+Or, might a search engine find a way to account for different types of sites and the amount of time it might take them to render in a browser, based upon actual user data in addition to the amount of time it takes a site to render in a browser?

 The patent filing is:

 Web Document User Experience Characterization Methods and Systems

 Invented by Konstantinos Tsioutsiouliklis and Marcin M. Kadluczka

 Published July 23, 2009

 Filed January 23, 2008

 Methods and systems are provided that may be used to characterize in some manner the performance that a user may experience when accessing a web document.
 An exemplary method may include accessing at least one performance characteristic associated with at least a portion of a computing environment adapted for sharing at least one web document and establishing user experience information associated with the web document based, at least in part, on the performance characteristic.

 When a search engine ranks pages in search results, it will explore signals that indicate how relevant those pages are to queries that might be used to find them, such as using words upon those pages that appear in those queries.
 A search engine may also look at signals that indicate the quality of the web pages that it might list within those search results.